Why traditional ebook DRM fails & how to publish an ebook securely to stop piracy.

 Whether you’re looking to protect a novel, instruction manual, non-fiction piece, or training content, the message of this guide should be clear.
 The most widely used ebook DRM systems just don’t work, and neither does Adobe Acrobat.
 It’s so easy to remove their sharing and editing restrictions that you may as well not bother.
 They’re no better than politely asking customers not to share.
 Watermarks with these solutions are no better – they can be easily removed with the very same tools used to create them.

 Using Locklizard to protect your ebooks from piracy is far more effective.
 It gives you more control and flexibility while implementing strong copy protection and anti-sharing controls that pirates cannot easily bypass.
-With additional benefits such as the ability to watermark ebooks for distribution, remotely revoke ebooks, track use, and control printing, it’s a no-brainer for ebook publication.
+With additional benefits such as the ability to watermark ebooks for distribution, remotely revoke ebooks, track use, control printing, and change PDF security settings after distribution, it’s a no-brainer for ebook publication.
 If you want the most secure and easiest way to sell digital ebooks from your website or any other platform then Locklizard is the most effective solution.